apalache-mc/apalache/UNRELEASED.md

      DO NOT LEAVE A BLANK LINE BELOW THIS PREAMBLE -->
 ### Features

+ * new sequential model checker that is using TransitionExecutor
  * opt-in for statistics collection (shared with TLC and TLA+ Toolbox), see #288

+## Bugfixes

+ * the new sequential model checker has uncovered a bug that was not found by the old model checker
+ * critical bugfix in unique renaming, #429

 ### Architecture